GosiaSzymczak/hello-world/README.md

 # hello-world
 Exercise from the website
-Firt change in this repository.
+First change in this repository.